rmcelreath/glmer2stan/README.md

 Status
 ==========

-Current state: Production usable.
-All models pass tests, DIC computations validated.
+Current state: All models pass tests, DIC computations validated.
 Basic prediction function added, but still needs work.
 WAIC is in and working for single-formula models, but still needs some more thorough numerical testing, to find corner cases.

-Horizon: Code will eventually need to be refactored, to reduce redundancy and clean up some of the compilation algorithm.
-Speed of Stan code could be improved during that refactoring.
+Horizon: I'm not planning on developing glmer2stan much further.
+The problem is that I find it unsatisfying both as a teaching tool and as a multilevel regression tool.

+It is unsatisfying for teaching, because students don't tend use it as a way to learn the connections between Stan code and glmer formulas, but rather as a way to avoid learning Stan code.
+For those who are using glmer2stan as a teaching tool, it remains and will remain useful, as it exists now.
+I don't think everyone needs to learn Stan code, mind you.
+But I would like a tool that helps more in that regard.

+It is unsatisfying as a multilevel regression tool, because there's no natural way to allow prior specifications.
+And the natural default priors are the same flat (or nearly flat) priors as glmer, which leads to lots of problems with Stan's HMC.
+Also, complex issues like specifying covariance priors are very hard to approach at all with glmer's syntax.
+This isn't a criticism of glmer (which remains a great tool), but rather just a comment on how far one can reasonably push its syntax.

+So caught between bad defaults and no easy input syntax (other than editing Stan code directly), I'd rather give my time to another project that addresses all these issues at once.
+That project (map2stan) is in my other package, rethinking, and it will be described in a book I'm writing. map2stan uses templating and all the other rational things I didn't use when hacking together glmer2stan.
+So it'll also be able to grow as Stan grows.

+I think it might be worth using some glmer2stan code to translate glmer formulas into map2stan input formulas, which do lay bare all the model assumptions.
+But I'm still figuring out how to proceed.
+My primary interests are pedagogical here, so I'm trying to tune the tools so they balance convenience and understanding.

 Examples
 ==========